UtahTechEngineering/auto_grader/README.md

 - `_create_assignment_files.py` - A file we'll use later in the setup process to generate the files students will run to check their code and CSVs that store the expected output of the student's code.
 - `DNE_assignment_info.py` - A file that contains settings and details for each assignment (you can have multiple assignments in each repository)
 - `DNE_github_grade_on_push.py` - A file that Github will run to send grades to Canvas.
-- `_<folder name of your repository's root>_private_data/_roster.csv` - A file used to corrilate the students Github user names with their Canvas API ID.
+- `_<root>_private_data/_roster.csv` - A file used to corrilate the students Github user names with their Canvas API ID.
 Students will not have access to this file.

+**Note:** Throughout this README I refer to the name of the base folder for your repository as `<root>`.

 This will not overwrite these files if they already exist.
 If you would like to overwrite then you need to set the `overwrite` optional input to the `create_auto_grader_files` method to `True`.
 Just be aware this will delete your roster and assignment settings.